PawseySC/pawsey-spack-config/setonix/README.md

 ## Setonix setup

+### NOTE for next deployment - October/November 2022

+Author: Marco.

+Following an update of the SHPC installation, the `MODULEPATH`s for SHPC modules needs a once-off change, both for system-wide and user-specific installations.
+As a result, the following two steps are required, in collaboration with the Platforms team:
+1. update `pawsey` module, based on the newly generated `/software/setonix/2022.XX/pawsey_load_first.lua` (done with Kevin for previous deployment);
+2. update user account creation process, following the updated `/software/setonix/2022.XX/spack/bin/spack_create_user_moduletree.sh` (done with William for previous deployment).

 ### Contents of this directory

 * `configs/site_allusers/`: Spack configuration files for Setonix that are valid for all users, which will sit in $spack/etc/spack